 I know how expensive it can be to hire a certified behaviorist, so I have attempted to provide as much valuable information as possible for help with specific problems in the form of positive behavior supports and detailed instructions to use time out for kids.
 However, since I can not evaluate each individual, please note that the interventions may not be applicable for all children.

 Before you read any further, it is best to always apply positive behavior supports for children along with behavior intervention plans for specific behaviors.
-You will find information related to these at the link above as well as in my free eBook Child Behavior Guide: What you need to know.
+You will find information related to these at the link above as well as in my free eBook Taming Your Child's Inner Tiger.
 It is easy to download and has worthwhile proactive strategies to apply that may easily eliminate any problems you are having without further intervention.

 1. Temper Tantrums or Meltdowns - Ideas for behavior intervention plans with ways to say no without an argument and steps to take if they do get upset.
 I think one thing every parent wishes they could eliminate are the terrible meltdowns kids have starting around 2 years of age.
 The terrible twos for some can be unbearable, but there is hope!
 Be sure to read all pages for help with this behavioral problem every parent is likely to face at some point in time.